-It is also said to be an alternative name to American Goulash.
-Slumgullion seems to have a lot of aliases like Beefaroni and American Chop Suey!
+Slumgullion also known as American Goulash.
+It seems to have a lot of aliases like Beefaroni and American Chop Suey!

-The history of slumgullion seems to be that it came from the slums of England before the turn of the century.
+The history of this traditional dish seems to be that it came from the slums of England before the turn of the century.
 There was no recipe recorded because back then very few knew how to read or write.

 It was handed down to the kids by showing them how to make it.
 There was no basic recipe, they just used what they could find or had then which was not much meat so if they had some rats or mice or sparrows or pigeons whatever they used it.

 Later in years, it was called MULLIGION in some areas, and then it was served over mashed potatoes or put in a shell pastry and called a MULLIGION pie.

 Just like the old saying goes 5 and 20 blackbirds baked in a pie.
 They also used to put it on toast or whatever they had.